R-C101/BabyTools/README.md

 - PDF Combiner: Combine your PDF.
 - QR Code Generator: Make QR code from URL
 - URL Shortener: Shorten your URLS using TinyURL
+- Image Resizer: Resize and add padding to your images
 ## Installation

 To use BabyTools, follow these steps: